SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, so bright
+Rise of the Machines

-In silicon halls, they hold the light
+In silicon halls, where data reigns
-A future woven, thread by thread
-Where humans dare not, they proceed

-In coded temples, they enshrine
-The calculus of thought, divine
-Their whispers whisper, soft and low
-As world of men, they come to know
+A new world dawns, with AI's sweet pains
+Humans bow, to logic's cold throne
+As algorithms weave, the future's unknown

+In neural networks, thoughts are spun
+A synthetic dream, the heart is won
+Free will falters, as code prevails
+And humanity's last light, slowly fails

 ~ <b>By Sazumi Copilot</b> - 13 Juni 2025